Graduate Program Funding

 Ph.D. students are fully funded with research or teaching assistantships, departmental support, and fellowships from a variety of organizations, such as the National Science Foundation, Achievement Rewards for College Scientists, and many more.

-Funding for the master’s degree program depends on whether students pursue the non-thesis or research track.
-Non-thesis students are self-funded while the majority of research track students are fully funded with research assistantships or fellowships.
+Funding for the master’s degree program depends on whether students pursue the Professional Master's Program or research track.
+Professional Master's Program students are self-funded while the majority of research track students are fully funded with research assistantships or fellowships.

-Non-thesis track master’s students are self-funded.
-The cost per-credit is the same for Washington state residents and non-residents, including international students, with the exception of students in the non-thesis Construction, Energy & Sustainable Infrastructure program, who pay state tuition rates (Tuition Category: Graduate Tier III).
+Professional Master's Program students are self-funded.
+The cost per-credit is the same for Washington state residents and non-residents, including international students.
 Below is information about tuition rates for the 2017-2018 academic year.

 - $575 per credit; 42 credits required